 During the reconquest of the Iberian Peninsula (Spain and Portugal), people were taken as prisoners of war on both sides.
 Muslim captives were often held for ransom and those who would not convert to Christianity were enslaved by the vengeful populace.

 These miniature illustrations from an early 14th century medieval manuscript depict some of the battles between the Moors and the Christians.

 Charlemagne besieging Agolant in Agen (Charlemagne, book 4, 4)

 folio 168v from Les Grandes chroniques de France

 (Source: British Library)

 Charlemagne (742-814) was king of the Franks.
-In 800 A.D. he, too, was crowned Holy Roman Emperor by Pope Leo III at the Old St. Peter's Basilica in Rome.
+Like Charles V, he too was crowned Holy Roman Emperor.
+His coronation was held in 800 A.D. at the Old St. Peter's Basilica in Rome.

 Charlemagne crowned Emperor by Pope Leo III (Charlemagne, book 2, 1)

 folio 141v from Les Grandes chroniques de France